Raheem Sterling: Chelsea confident of signing Man City and England forward

 Sterling has won four Premier League titles, four League Cups and the FA Cup at City, after joining the club in the summer of 2015.

-The 27-year-old has played 339 times for the current top-flight champions, scoring 131 goals - just outside the top ten in the club's all-time goalscorers list.
+The 27-year-old has played 339 times for the current top-flight champions, scoring 131 goals - just outside the top 10 in the club's all-time goalscorers list.

 But a guaranteed starting spot has not always been provided for Sterling under Pep Guardiola.
 The England winger started just five out of a possible 12 Champions League games this season and was unused by City's Spanish manager nine times in the Premier League last term.